Danielskry/Danielskry/README.md

 Building things.
 Exploring the future of software development and the cosmos.

-I occasionally share thoughts on AI and software engineering on LinkedIn:
+I share thoughts on AI and software engineering on LinkedIn:

 <strong>
 <a href="https://www.linkedin.com/in/skryseth/">